 In this community, your team may have the option to invest in the local children through leading a 2-4-day Kids Club. *Kids Club is a popular activity with teams.
 To best serve the needs of the local kids and to maintain consistency, we feel it is optimal for a maximum of 2 teams to lead Kids Club each week.
 In light of this, we will offer the leadership of Kids Club to 1 to 2 teams on a first-come, first-served basis.
 Leading Kids Club is an important outreach ministry.
 We ask teams who request participation in this ministry, to embrace that responsibility and come well prepared for their role in leading Kids Club.
 If your team has a strong desire to work with children please contact us early on to see if this ministry opportunity is still available.
 Your team must be registered for the trip to be assigned Kids Club.

 Kids Club normally lasts between 90 minutes and 2.5 hours and will take place either during the late morning or early afternoon depending on the needs of the community.
 We typically have between 6-30 children attend and need a maximum of 5-7 people to lead Kids Club each day.
 If your team chooses to participate in Kids Club, Experience Mission will provide the curriculum for your team's use.
 This Kids Club curriculum will be sent out to Team Leaders in the spring via email.

 Teams will be responsible for bringing the craft supplies needed for their specific crafts and should budget appropriately.
 While we do our best to make sure the craft materials are cost-effective, teams may feel free to augment any materials to make them more suitable for their budget.
-Experience Mission will supply scissors, staplers, paper hole punches, and rulers.
+Experience Mission will supply scissors, staplers, and paper hole punches.
 There are plenty of opportunities to connect with local children through games like soccer or Frisbee.
 Tuck in a hackysack, football, or jump rope as they are sure to come in handy.